edsu/inkdroid.org/_posts/2018-12-07-apocalypses.md

 design systems that enforce or enshrine this idea.

-Obviously not all archives are run the same way as NARA in the US of A.  But it is comforting to recognize that the architects of this system recognized that not only could we not keep all records, but there were limits on how long they could be kept.
+Obviously not all archives are run the same way as NARA in the US of A.  But it is comforting to recognize that the architects of this system understood that not only could we not keep all records, but there were limits on how long they could be kept.
 Rapport makes a strong and humanistic argument that the cost of keeping records should always be weighed as best they can against their